A guide to fixing a leaky radiator

-There aren’t many things that can go wrong around the house that are as annoying as finding a patch of wet carpet or a pool of water around the bottom of a radiator – okay, maybe puppy training runs it close. . .
+There aren’t many things that can go wrong around the house that are as annoying as finding a patch of wet carpet or a pool of water around the bottom of a radiator.

-But puppies aside, in this blog we’ll look at how you can fix a leaky radiator and minimise any damage to carpets and floorboards.
+In this blog we’ll look at how you can fix a leaking radiator and minimise any damage to carpets and floorboards.

 The following tips should give you the tools you’ll need to identify the source of any radiator leak and get it repaired quickly before any major damage is done to your property.